dan9418/play-what/README.md

 Like pitch, degree can specify a *position* or *distance*.

+### Pods to Models

+Since pitch and degree can represent both position and distance, we are reminded of our core models, notes and intervals.
+When we combine p and d, we create a pod that can be either a note or an interval, depending on what it represents mathmatically.

 ### Reducing Pods

 In theory, there are no minimun or maximum values for p and d.
 However, it is often useful to *octave reduce* pods to see their relationship within the span of a single octave.
 That means we have a total of 12 p choices (0-11) and 7 d choices (0-6).
-Any values outside this range wrap around to the beginning, as descrived earlier.
+Any values outside this range wrap around to the beginning, as described earlier.
+The max value of either dimension is independent of the other.

 #### Octave (o)
 When octave reducing the pitch, we discover a third, implicit value.
 The pitch can be dissected into two parts, **octave** and **pitch class**.